SAP/spartacus-docs/_pages/contributing/definition-of-done.md

 - Provide necessary code deprecations for schematics.
 For more information, see [Updating Schematics]({{ site.baseurl }}{% link _pages/contributing/updating-schematics.md %}).

+- Contain zero blocker, critical and major bugs to be accepted and released.

 - Be compatible with modern browsers.
 For more information, see [Browser Compatibility](#browser-compatibility).

 - If applicable, function on Android and iOS devices.
 For more information, see [Device Compatibility](#device-compatibility).